 In Spanish, the pigs are known as Iberico pigs, some are raised in Portugal in the Alentejo region.
 Across the border in Portugal, the pigs are known as raça Alentejana.
 The pigs roam freely in the countryside eating acorns of cork and holm oak trees.

-The Alentejo black pigs, produce amazing ham with exceptional flavors.
+The Alentejo black pigs, produce amazing Portuguese ham with exceptional flavors.
 In Evora, the capital of the Alentejo region, we wrote about the food in Evora including black pork or porco preto.

-The Pastéis de natas are made of flour, butter, eggs, cinnamon and of course sugar.
+These Portuguese desserts or Pastéis de natas are made of flour, butter, eggs, cinnamon and of course sugar.
 Lots of butter is layered in the dough which gives the shells their crispy and crackling texture.

 Today, the store Fábrica de Pastéis de Belém has preserved the traditional recipe.
 Nowadays, they bake over 10,000 tarts per day to serve the many visitors seeking to taste this unique traditional recipe.

 After eating many of these mouthwatering pastries, our preference goes to the original Pastel de Belém.
-Our second favorite is the Pastel de Nata from Manteigueira in Lisbon, featured in the Lisbon food tour article.
+Our second favorite is the Pastel de Nata from Manteigueira in Lisbon, featured in our Lisbon food tour article.

 Conventual desserts are pastries that were created in convents and monasteries typically made with lots of egg yolks and large amounts of sugar.
 Other common ingredients are almonds or cinnamon.

-In Alentejo, you will find Sericaia a typical Alentejano dessert from the convents of Elvas, a city east of Évora.
+In Alentejo, you will find Sericaia a typical Alentejano dessert from the Convents of Elvas, a city east of Évora.

-Add to these: Pao de Lo, Queijadas, Toucinho do céu, Travesseiro and other conventual desserts and your taste buds will love you.
+Add to these: Pao de Lo, Queijadas, Toucinho do céu, Travesseiro and other conventual Portuguese desserts and your taste buds will love you.

 Portuguese dishes deserve more recognition worldwide.
 After you’ve enjoyed these local dishes, you’ll no doubt join us in singing the praises for Portuguese gastronomy.